marwankau/cpit210-course-project/README.md

 ## Our Explanation
+### Problem Statment
+Learn how to build 8-bit calculator to perform three arithmetic operation addition, subtraction, and multiplication of two variables of 8-bit each using logic gates and plexers.
+Three circuit were designed to perform the three operation and finally connect them together as one circuit with decoder to select one operation at a time.
 ### **Addition**
    #### Function:
    The function of the adder circuit is to add two variables ( A and B) 8